shadow-2609/databaseUtils/README.md

 # databaseUtils
-Database utility written in Python 3.6
+SQLite3 Database utility written in Python 3.6

 # Description
 This utility is used to interact with a sqlite database.
-With this utilty (module), the following actions is available:
+With this utility (module), the following actions is available:

 - added 08/12/2017
     - Use a CSV file to create a table
     - Use a CSV file to add data to a table
     - Export SQLite table to a CSV

-- Features of this module
     - Raise errors if there is an unexpected data type
     - Can create or add data to a given database
     - Multiple databases can be exported to the CSV file
     - Each data has a datatype assigned to their respective column
     - Can export all database using *all* as 3rd argument with the dbToCsv function

+- added 09/12/2017
+    - Describe a table
+    - Fetch database info (returned as a list)
+    - Fetch tables names
+    - Fetch columns names of a table
+    - Fetch columns data types

-This file will be updated with new functions when are created
+This file will be updated with new functions when are created.
+PS: sorry for the verbosity of the comments

 # Functions / Features to implement

-- added 08/12/2017
+- added 09/12/2017
-    - check the type of each data
+    - Export database to a JSON file

 Submit your code changes to improve this module! shadow-2609